What is NIS2?

 • List of EU countries in which the relevant services are provided

-The directive furthermore requires that management bodies regularly participate in training to ensure sufficient knowledge and skills for the detection and evaluation of risks, as well as management practices in the field of cybersecurity.
+The directive furthermore requires that senior management regularly participate in training to ensure sufficient knowledge and skills for the detection and evaluation of risks, as well as management practices in the field of cybersecurity.

 Minimum Measures